GingerKiwi/gingerkiwi-2024/src/content/blog/2024-03-13-what-are-refreshable-braille-devices.md

 ### 2. Braille Notetaker

 Braille Notetakers are more than input/output devices and ebook readers.
 They function as standalone digital devices for note taking, file management, and productivity applications such as calendars.
 Some are full functioning Windows laptop computers that can be hooked up to an external monitor - just like a laptop computer can be connected to an external display.

 There are also Android braille notetakers, that function a lot like Chrome Books for students.
 The majority of braille notetakers can also work as refreshable braille displays for external devices such as other computers, smart phones, and tablets.

-The B.BOOK Braille Notetaker in the short, 3 minute video embedded below
+The B.BOOK Braille Notetaker in the short, 3 minute video embedded below is a full functioning Windows laptop computer.

 <iframe width="350" height="197" src="https://www.youtube.com/embed/80NfUNLdugs?si=d4Bqqogqw9S9AMu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>